Outflows point to "risk-off" brewing in emerging markets -IIF

 IIF said it saw growing differentiation in flows to emerging markets, with some markets seeing outflows that continue to build, and an increasing divergence between debt and equity flows.

+"With the U.S. elections approaching and rising COVID-19 figures, market sentiment remains fragile and we are set for more volatility."

+After five straight months of positive returns, EM credit was in September hit by the first down month since March, the bank noted.

-During September, debt flows posted an inflow of $12.9 billion, while equities registered outflows of $10.8 billion, of which $4 billion left Chinese stocks.
+During September, debt posted an inflow of $12.9 billion, IIF data showed, while equities registered outflows of $10.8 billion, of which $4 billion left Chinese stocks.

-Regionally, emerging Europe and Latin America saw inflows of $1.1 billion and $1.6 billion respectively, with all the remaining regions seeing inflows.
+Regionally, emerging Europe and Latin America saw inflows of $1.1 billion and $1.6 billion respectively, with all the remaining regions seeing outflows.

 ((Tom.Arnold@thomsonreuters.com; +442075428510; Reuters Messaging: tom.arnold.thomsonreuters.com@reuters.net))